MyMiniFactory/p2slice/README.md

 Get mesh information from support stl

+### well_arranged (ProcessWellArranged)

+Check whether a file is well_arranged (i.e. multiple models, with intersecting bounding boxes, that are not tightly arranged, but all disposed on a same plan)

 ## An example

 If you run the command at Usage, it should output the following files at ```./p2slice_test/tmp```